Does Facilitated Diffusion Require Energy? Unpacking the Mechanisms of Membrane Transport

 The Role of Concentration Gradients: The Driving Force

 The key to understanding why facilitated diffusion doesn't require energy is the role of the concentration gradient.
 Facilitated diffusion is driven by the concentration gradient, meaning molecules move from an area of high concentration to an area of low concentration.
-This movement is spontaneous and thermodynamically favorable; it increases entropy (disorder) of the system.
-The membrane proteins simply facilitate this movement by providing a pathway that reduces the energy barrier for crossing the membrane.
+The membrane proteins simply support this movement by providing a pathway that reduces the energy barrier for crossing the membrane.
+On top of that, this movement is spontaneous and thermodynamically favorable; it increases entropy (disorder) of the system.
 They don't actively pump molecules against their concentration gradient.

 Comparison with Active Transport